ltprince008/ltprince008/README.md

 ## About Me

-I'm a first-year cybersecurity student curious about how secure, scalable systems are built in industries like finance, defense, and enterprise tech.
+I'm a  cybersecurity student curious about how secure, scalable systems are built in industries like finance, defense, and enterprise tech.
 I enjoy learning by building — from honeypots to automation with Arduino — and I'm gradually exploring AI, system design, and web development.

 ## Projects